piemar/apidays-helsinki/README.md

 <img src="setup/images/search_index.png"/>

-Just follow the next steps and use defualt settings and you will now have a Atlas Search Index created for your hints collection in the lordofthering database.
+Just follow the next steps and use default settings and you will now have a Atlas Search Index created for your characters collection in the lordofthering database.

 ### Deploy application to App Services

+Before you can host your app in Atlas, you need to enable hosting.
+For more information see https://www.mongodb.com/docs/atlas/app-services/hosting/enable-hosting/

-Run below command in root of repo, it will build the application and deploy it to App Services
+Run below command in the root of repo, it will build the application and deploy it to App Services
 ```
-source env.var
 ./deploy.sh
 ```